IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 `cd test/integration/default/serverspec`

-Create a spec_helper.rb file to include the serverspec Gem and configure it for use with test-kitchen
+Create a spec_helper.rb file to include the Serverspec Gem and configure it for use with test-kitchen

 `touch spec_helper.rb`